 That is why Annette’s recipe is a pearled barley risotto.
 This grain is basically hulled barley that’s been peeled of the bran layers, or pearled.
 It makes for a less dense, pleasantly chewy and easy to cook grain.
 And it still boasts more nutrition than you’d get from an arborio risotto.
 (If you would like to learn more about barley types, the Whole Grains Council offers this enlightening barley chart.)

-In addition to giving the dish an extra boost of nutrition, swapping out arborio or one of the other common risotto rices for pearled barley also gives the risotto a unique texture and greater depth of flavor.
+And in addition to giving the dish an extra boost of nutrition, swapping out arborio or one of the other common risotto rices for pearled barley also gives the risotto a unique texture and greater depth of flavor.
 Barley’s slightly nutty notes give balance to the sweetness of the apple.
 In addition we find that using barley makes for an easy risotto recipe as the grain is a little less finicky than arborio and more forgiving if you don’t cook it for the precise right amount of time.